Bánh Mì Recipe – Vietnamese Sandwiches w/ Pork Belly

 The bread

-Avoid sourdough, anything too dense and go for a crispy crust.
-Vietnamese baguette is typically pretty airy with a crispy crust.
+Avoid sourdough or anything too dense.
+Vietnamese baguette is pretty airy with a crispy crust.
 Some markets have small loaves of french bread which will work for this.

 When you get a chance to try a shop with bread specifically made for these sandwiches, everything will change even if your filling ingredients remain the same.